-You are encouraged to enter the new 988 Suicide & Crisis Lifeline into your phone.
-Use it when you, or someone you know, is having thoughts of suicide or is in severe mental distress.
-This new, nationwide service replaces the National Suicide Prevention Lifeline number (1-800-273-8255).
+You are encouraged to enter the National Suicide Lifeline number 1-800-273- 8255 into your phone.
+Use it when you, or someone you know, is having thoughts of suicide or is in severe distress.

 You can also use the Crisis Text Line: Just text "Courage" to 741741.
 Someone will get back to you immediately.
 Its free, 24/7, and confidential.